kennethChan30/Data-analysis/Stock/README.md

 - Retrive price data from yfinance api.

 **Objective:**
 The aim of this project is to analyze how stocks react when they cross downwards through the moving average of 20 days.
-We are particularly interested in the relationship between this trend and trading volume.
+We are particularly interested in the relationship with trend and trading volume.

 ### Assumptions:
 - Day to breakeven is calculated based on how long it takes for the stock to recover to its previous close.